conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 KWU 2022 Part 4: {{< youtube gX5Q6b-RfWU >}}

 ## But why?
 I don't have any deep thoughts here.
-I'm not running from anything or running towards anything.
+I'm not running away from anything or running towards anything.
 I never finished Haruki Murakami.
 If I'm having a mid-life crisis, it's a bit late.
 I just love running (ok ok jogging) and I love the trails.

 KWU gave me a chance to spend an enormous amount of time out there with my shallow thoughts, enjoying some of the best views on the planet, and sometimes dealing with a bit of temporary discomfort.